helloRupa/articles/mass_create_records_rails/mass_create_records_rails.md

   .then(res => res.json())
   .then(console.log)
   .catch(console.log)
-// => Array of Hashes representing Band objects with one ID set and one set to null
+// => Array of Objects representing Band objects with one ID set and one set to null
 ```

 Both records were returned regardless, but only one was created in the database.
 On the frontend, we could choose to pinpoint the bad records, fix them, and then resend our request, but I'd prefer to go a different route: let's handle our requests in an all-or-nothing manner.
 All records must be valid for any insertions to persist.